Esc

 dataframeexprarithmetic

--- Arithmetic expressions: column * column
+-- Pipe-style arithmetic: Expr.mul for column * column

 import DataFrame